tobiashomie/comdocs/docs/blackpaper/emissions.md

 **yumaswap**

-The yumaswap protocol uses the uniswap protocal to incentivize early stakers more than later stakers.
+The yumaswap protocol uses the uniswap protocol to incentivize early stakers more than later stakers.
 This is done by using a bonding curve to calculate the rewards.
 The bonding curve is defined as the following:

 ```python
 reward = emission * (1 - delegation_fee) * (stake / total_stake)